 If you're a minister, it's important to find a qualified tax professional experienced in clergy taxes.
-You might want to ask other pastors in your community for recommendations.
-A pastor or minister needs to look at his or her entire tax situation-not just deductions.
+You might want to ask other pastors needs to look at his or her entire tax situation-not just deductions.
 Most important, clergy should find out if their compensation is structured to help them lower their taxes and increase their earnings.
 A knowledgeable professional with clergy tax experience can help ministers stay up to date on the latest rules to create a tax plan for individual situations.

-You can also contact MMBB for a free copy of our annual Clergy Tax Return Preparation Guide.
-It's an invaluable resource for anyone trying to navigate the world of clergy taxes.
+You can also contact MMBB for a free copy of our annual Clergy Tax trying to navigate the world of clergy taxes.